Amsterdam/amsterdam.github.io/CONTRIBUTING.md

+---
+explains: How to contribute to this City of Amsterdam Open Source project
+layout: guides
+---

 # Contributing

 We – the maintainers of this project and the City of Amsterdam – value input, enjoy feedback and welcome improvements to our Open Source projects.